 "As a young scientist-limnologist, I spent some time in East Africa in the 70s.
 While my stated mission was to help several remote villages develop fishponds, I was more fascinated with the sense and structure of the villages.
 My mission to promote fish soon took second place to my interest in the psychological, sociological and spiritual dynamics of the village.
 I was swept up by the strong current that flowed through and around this collection of families, joining them in a circle of interdependence, acceptance and mutual support.
 This current embraced the strong and the weak, the good and the not so good, the healthy and the frail and the so-called normal and the different.
 And what a plethora of roles were to be found in this small village: the Grouch, grumbling and complaining and annoying everyone; the Clown who joked and mocked and brought laughter to every face, finding the ridiculous in any circumstance, teasing me mercilessly about my odd accent; the Witchdoctor who allowed me to observe him for days on end as he administered to the villagers and conducted the rituals; the Man-who-Talked-to-Trees; the Medium who communicated and interceded with the villagers' ancestors; and the young warriors, self-consciously leaning on their new spears, spending hours beautifying their hair and skin with red mud.
 Each was a treasured and colorful piece of the mosaic that made up this vital community.
 And to be sure, there were those who also occupied common basic roles, equivalent to our butcher, baker and candlestick maker.
 There were villagers who needed to be carried everywhere.
 There were villagers who needed to be constantly protected from harming themselves.
 Yet, the traditional village not only tolerated such diversity, they also, in fact, truly embraced and often celebrated the differences, offering a wide network of support for all.
 The village respected the roles and functions of the village shaman, the fool, the warrior and others who varied from the norm, providing them with food and shelter.
 Whether strong or frail, healthy or handicapped, each community member was supported physically, emotionally and spiritually.
 When necessary, special healing rituals focused on the mentally or physically frail."

 It is likely that most clinicians entering a village, such as the one described above, with the DSM and a prescription pad under their arm might prescribe anti-depressants and cognitive therapy to the Grouch, calm the Clown down with a little mood stabilizing medication, and relieve the Witchdoctor of his ritualistic behavior with a cocktail of treatments for OCD.
-The Man-who-Talked-to Trees and the Medium could clearly benefit from an anti-psychotic medication and probably psychiatric hospital incarceration, while the Warriors appear to have some of the distinguishing features of Gender Identity Disorder.
+The Man-who-Talked-to Trees and the Medium could clearly benefit from an anti-psychotic medication and probably psychiatric hospital incarceration, while the young Warriors, depending on their age, would probably label them with Disruptive Mood Dysregulation Disorder.